danielburstein/cse15l-lab-reports/lab5.md

 **Reflection**

 During lab in the second half of this quarter, I learned a lot of interesting things.
-One example is during lab 6, we had to setup a project that could take a github link as an input, pull it, and then run our tests on it and give it a grade.
-In this lab, I learned a lot about bash commands and more about junit tests.
-I was running into an issue with junit tests and talking with a TA we ended up figuring out that we had to change the junit path as we wanted to access it in a different directory this was really interesting to me as I didn't know you could cd in a .sh file and also showing this to another student who was on windows allowed me to understand the differences between windows and mac for bash paths.
+One example is during lab 6, we had to set up a project that could take a GitHub link as an input, pull it, and then run our tests on it and give it a grade.
+In this lab, I learned a lot about bash commands and more about
+JUnit tests.
+I was running into an issue with JUnit tests and talking with a TA we ended up figuring out that we had to change the JUnit path as we wanted to access it in a different directory.
+This was really interesting to me as I didn't know you could cd in a .sh file and also showing this to another student who was on Windows allowed me to understand the differences between Windows and mac for bash paths.